-As we have seen in the previous points, it is essential to establish a strategy for resource management.
-Sometimes, however, constant analysis and monitoring is not enough to avoid waste.
+As we have seen in the previous points, it is essential to establish a strategy for optimizing firm resources.
+Sometimes, however, constant analysis and monitoring are not enough to prevent waste.

-For this reason, it is important to have a rapid resolution capacity: to detect the problem in the shortest possible time, having shared procedures that allow timely and coordinated action between the various figures involved.
+For this reason, it is important to have a rapid resolution capability: to detect the problem in the shortest possible time, having shared procedures that allow acting promptly and in a coordinated manner among the various figures involved.

 A problem is often unpredictable.
-What can be foreseen is the process of solving it in the shortest possible time.
+What can be predicted, however, is the process of resolving it in the shortest possible time.

-Being aware of what the most common business wastes may be, allows every company to put in place strategies to avoid them or to act promptly if they arise.
+Being aware of what the most common business wastes may be, allows each company to put in place strategies to avoid them or to act promptly should they arise.

-A company's productivity is not only determined by the profits it makes, but also by all the wasted time and resources it manages to avoid.
+The productivity of a company, in fact, is not only given by the gains it makes, but also by all the waste of time and resources it manages to avoid.